ichejra/ReactNativeTutos/README.md

 # ReactNativeTutos
-Getting Started With React Native
+## Getting Started With React Native
+Simple and Clumsy react native apps

+ps1: for getting started purpose only 🤓
+ps2: I dont code like that 🤫